RunshiTang/Experiments-for-Tensor-Decomposition-with-Unaligned-Observations/README.md

 ### Real Data Experiment

-* All the files are in the directory `simulation/`.
+* All the files are in the directory `real_data/ECAM`.
+* microbiome.json and microbiome_relative_abundance.json are ECAM data processed by CLR and relative abundance respectively.